Azure-Samples/communication-services-web-calling-hero/README.md

 	- ./Calling/ClientApp/src
 		- ./Calling/ClientApp/src/Components : React components to help build the client app calling experience
 		- ./Calling/ClientApp/src/Containers : Connects the redux functionality to the React components
-		- ./Calling/ClientApp/src/Core : Containers a redux wrapper around the ACS Web Calling SDK
+		- ./Calling/ClientApp/src/Core : Containers a redux wrapper around the Azure Communication Services Web Calling SDK
 	- ./ClientApp/src/index.js : Entry point for the client app
-- ./Calling/Controllers : Server app core logic for client app to get a token to use with the ACS Web Calling SDK
+- ./Calling/Controllers : Server app core logic for client app to get a token to use with the Azure Communication Services Web Calling SDK
 - ./Calling/Program.cs : Entry point for the server app program logic
 - ./Calling/Startup.cs : Entry point for the server app startup logic